 OR a Packable down jacket – For days when it’s chilly and a bit drizzly, get yourself a jacket that you can easily take off and pack down into nothing in your daypack.

 Rain pants – They come in handy when it rains.
 But also when you want to get up close and personal with some waterfalls, beaches, or icebergs.
 Which I guarantee – you will.

 Knit hat – A warm, wool knit hat is a must.

-Warm scarf – An extra thermal scarf is one of the most pleasant, cosy, warming things around.
+Warm scarf – An extra thermal scarf is one of the most pleasant, cozy, warming things around.
 So keep one on you at all times for Iceland in January.

-Gloves – This is something a surprising number of travellers actually overlook.
-But gloves are a lifesaver, and if you can get a pair that allow you to use your phone with them on, all the better!
+Gloves – This is something a surprising number of travelers actually overlook.
+But gloves are a lifesaver, and if you can get a pair that allows you to use your phone with them on, all the better!

 Crampons – Another thing that’s often overlooked, but for Iceland in winter, you’ll need them!
 Simply strap them to your hiking boots to avoid slipping.

 Sunglasses – Iceland in winter is surprisingly sunny, and the sun reflects hard off the snow and ice, so definitely pack some sunglasses!

 Now that your jackets, hats, and scarves are sorted, let’s look at what to wear in Iceland underneath all of that!